markshevchenko/basic/README.md

 `LearningInterpreter`&ndash;&mdash; is the domain module implementing `RunEvaluatePrintLoop` and `RunTimeEnvironment` with `Variables` and `Program`.
+It implements general core for the any program language with the line numbers.

 `LearningInterpreter.Console`&ndash;&mdash; implements console input and output, and saving/loading to/from disk files.

-Also, the project is the **composition root** of the entire solution, so it has the entry point, it assembles all together, and starts.
+Also, the project is the **composition root** of the entire solution, so it has the entry point, assembles all together, and starts.

 `LearningInterpreter.Basic`&ndash;&mdash; implement BASIC specific classes like `BasicParser`, or `Print`.